 Current events can shape us in many ways.
-Even if we don’t directly experience something, hearing about it, reading about it, or watching it can have lasting effects on the way we feel.
-Good news can make us feel good, and bad news can cause us worries, fear, and sorrow.
-Research has shown that news coverage can be more than just a set of facts.
-Feelings from the news can get into our subconscious and even our dreams.
-It can increase the risk of post-traumatic stress, anxiety, and depression.
-In fact, more than half of Americans say that the news causes them stress, anxiety, fatigue, or sleep loss.
+Even if we don’t directly experience something, hearing about it, reading about it or watching it can have lasting effects on the way we feel.
+For example: Good news can make us feel good, and bad news can cause us worries, fear and sorrow.

 How We Get Our News Has Changed

-Bad news has been around for ages, but how we hear about it has not.
-With smartphones and the internet, we can receive a constant stream of news.
-Along with the news, come comments, retweets, opinions, arguments, commentary, gossip, and more reactions, all of which can cause even more stress.
+Although most can agree that bad news has likely been around since the dawn of time, how we hear about this news may have changed drastically.
+With today’s smartphones and the internet, we can now receive a constant stream of news.
+Along with the news, comments, retweets, opinions, arguments, commentary, gossip and other reactions can contribute to even more stress.

 Managing Current Events To Protect Your Mental Health